prigen-data/prigen-data/docs/example.md

   - Statements involving function calls or mathematical operations are likely to implement privacy behaviors.
   - For `if_stmt`, statements inside the block are more likely to involve privacy behaviors.

-2. ** Statement distributions have only little effect on privacy label:**
+2. **Privacy label has little effect on the order of statement categories**
-  - Statement distribution is not heavily affected by the privacy label for a single method.
+  - Order of statement categories is not heavily affected by the privacy label for a single method.
   - Annotators may need to consider method call graphs or dependencies for accurate labeling.
   - Knowing data is read by a third-party API is insufficient without considering dependent method calls.